-The museum complex includes a 450-seat outdoor classical theater, the villa and a cafe.
-Architects Machado and Silvetti's modern designs blend with the villa's Italian style.
+The museum complex includes a 450-seat outdoor classical theater, the villa, and a cafe.

 Besides the artwork, the Getty Villa stages performances that include re-imagined versions of classic Greek and Roman dramas, as well as new and adapted works inspired by the museum's holdings or the ancient world.

 How to Plan Your Getty Villa Visit

 Admission is free, but you need an advance, timed-entry ticket and they charge for parking.

 The Villa is magically quiet shortly before the official opening time.
 Reserve the earliest entry time of the day, arrive a half hour or so before that to enjoy the grounds.

 If you wait too late to reserve, you may find they are filled up.
 To avoid that, get your parking reservation as far ahead as you can on their website.
 At the last minute, you might get lucky.
 They sometimes release a few same-day tickets at 9:00 a.m.
 Check for them online or call 310-440-7300.

 Take the orientation tours and weekend gallery tours to learn more about what you're seeing.
 Before plunging into the museum itself, look over the daily schedule of tours, gallery talks, and events, and plan your visit around them.
 Then sign up for them right away.
 Some tours will only take a limited number of people, and on others, they can run out of audio headsets.